vfinn/FactorioScenarioMultiplayerSpawn/README.md

 [MOD Portal Link](https://mods.factorio.com/mod/oarc-mod)

-## WORK IN PROGRESS
+## NO LONGER BEING MAINTAINED
-The mod should mostly be stable now for use in Factorio V2.0 now.
+The mod should mostly be stable now for use in Factorio V2.0 and space age now.
-Space Age support is still in progress but the Nauvis part works fine.
-I'm still working on support for separate landing sites on other planets.

-## Read the WIKI
-The github wiki page will have the most up to date information.
-If you have questions, go there first, otherwise just ask.
+Read the info on the mod page to understand the unresolved/unsolvable issues.

 ## Versions
 ###### Mod Only Versions: